Del Couch Music Education Foundation: History

-Del Couch began playing the trumpet in high school and formed the school's award-winning brass band "The Mantico Brass", which was recognized by Herb Alpert of the Tijauna Brass and later was signed by Christine McGuire of the McGuire Sisters to open her nightclub shows.
+Del Couch began playing the trumpet in high school and formed the school's award-winning brass band "The Mantico Brass", which was recognized by Herb Alpert of the Tijuana Brass and was later signed by Christine McGuire of the McGuire Sisters to open her nightclub shows.
 Couch was drafted while attending college and auditioned for the United States Air Force Band, which he was accepted into and played with for three-and-a-half years, playing for President Richard Nixon at various events and supporting the 1st Tactical Fighter Wing, Strike Command, and others at military events and performing "taps"at military funerals.
 Couch continues his dedication to veterans performing taps over 200 times as a civilian musician.